Grünwald, Bavaria

-Grünwald (German for green forest) is a municipality in the district of Munich, in the state of Bavaria, Germany.
+Grünwald ([ˈɡʁyːnvalt], "Greenwood" or "green forest") is a municipality in the district of Munich, in the state of Bavaria, Germany.
 It is located on the right bank of the Isar, 12 km southwest of Munich (centre).
 As of 31 December 2020 it had a population of 11,303.

 Grünwald is best known for medieval Grünwald Castle (Burg Grünwald), the Bavaria Film Studios (one of Europe's biggest and most famous movie production studios), and as a domicile for many prominent and rich people (Grünwald is the wealthiest municipality in Germany).
-The castle today houses a branch of the Bavarian Archaeological Museum.
+The castle serves as a branch of the Bavarian Archaeological Museum.

 For the 1972 Summer Olympics, the municipality hosted the individual road race cycling event.
 A nearly 23 km circuit to be traversed eight times was used.